 Please note that parking in Greenwich is limited, particularly at weekends due to popular local markets.
+Some spaces are available at the Museum's car park at weekends and bank holidays (see below for details).
 The Museum can be easily reached by public transport, including buses and the Cutty Sark DLR station, and Greenwich and Maze Hill rail stations.

 See also Greenwich map

 - From the north use M25, M11, A406 (direction London East), A12, Blackwall Tunnel.

 Leave M25 at junction 27 and take M11.
 At southern end of M11 follow the A12 signs for central London and Blackwall Tunnel.
 Go through Blackwall Tunnel and follow local signs for Greenwich just after tunnel exit or, if going to the Observatory, continue to A2 (Sun In The Sands junction) and turn right (signed London), and on reaching Blackheath open space follow signs for Greenwich Park.

 - From the south use M25, A2 (a fast route straight to Greenwich).

 Leave M25 at junction 2 (direction London).
 As you approach Greenwich turn off at A2 (direction Central London) for the Observatory (in Greenwich Park) or continue to A206 for the National Maritime Museum and central Greenwich.

 - From Dover use the A2, M2, A2 route direct to Greenwich.